-other private lenders on behalf of the Small Business Administration (SBA).
-The program was largely untargeted and opened the doors to federally backed loans to essentially all firms with fewer than 500 employees: 94% of firms that were formally eligible for the loan received it (Autor et al., 2022a).
-These loans in essence operated as grants, since program rules stipulated that repayment would not be required of borrowers as long as the funds were used for purposes prescribed by the federal government.3 Moreover, there were weak incentives for due-diligence by lenders, since loans were 100% guaranteed by the SBA if the borrower defaulted for "legal purposes".4 The primary oversight mechanism was ex-post auditing by the SBA.
+The PPP was popular and widely accessed.
+Loan approval tracked the demand for loans: 94% of firms that were formally eligible for the loan received it (Autor et al., 2022a).
+These loans in essence operated as grants, since program rules stipulated that repayment would not be required of borrowers as long as the funds were used for purposes prescribed by the federal government (Section 1106, CARES Act, 2020).
+Moreover, there were weak incentives for due-diligence by lenders, since loans were 100% guaranteed by the SBA as long as the lenders acted in good faith (Section 1102, CARES Act, 2020).
+The primary oversight mechanism was ex-post auditing by the SBA.
 The PPP was divided into two distinct phases: phase 1 (April 2020 to August 2020) and phase 2 (January 2021 to May 2021).

-In order to study the impact of screening requirements on loan irregularities, we exploit a sudden change in the rule regarding proof of loan eligibility announced in phase 2 of the PPP for those firms that wanted to borrow for a second time.5 The new rule stipulated that all firms which had previously received a PPP loan and were requesting loans greater than \$150K were required to submit with their PPP application documentation proving that they had experienced a reduction in gross receipts in excess of 25% in 2020 relative to 2019.
-Firms requesting loans of ≤\$150K were also only eligible to receive funds from the program if they experienced a 25% or more reduction in gross receipts.
-Yet they were not required to provide up front to the lender any documentation proving this, in order to have their applications processed.
-In phase 1, there were no differences in the documentation that firms were required to provide up front to lenders based upon the size of the loan for which they were applying.6
+To study the impact of screening requirements on loan irregularities, we exploit a change in loan eligibility documentation in phase 2 of the PPP for those firms that wanted to borrow for a second time.3 The new rule was imposed on all firms which had previously received a PPP loan and were requesting loans greater than \$150K in phase 2 of the program.
+Such firms were required to submit with their PPP application documentation proving that they had experienced a reduction in gross receipts in excess of 25% in 2020 relative to 2019.4 Note that the change only affected screening, and not eligibility, requirements: firms requesting loans of \leq \$150K were also only eligible if they experienced a 25% or more reduction in gross receipts, but they were not required to provide up front documentation.
+Finally, in phase 1 there were no differences in required documentation by loan size.5